vimevim/vimevim/README.md

 ## I'm a Student, Coder, Maker, Turkologist Candidate, and a little bit of that and a little bit of this!!

-- 🔭 I'm working on my own projects and looking for a job.
+- 🔭 I'm working on my own projects.
-- 🌱 I'm looking forward to learn new things everyday.
+- 🌱 I'm currently learning everything but i need a job to master on something.
 - 👯 I really would like to work as a team.
 - 🥅 2020 Goals: just do something new
-- ⚡ I really love to write, i write code, i write story, i write poetry and i draw but... not well
+- ⚡ I really love to write, i write code, i write stories, i write poetries and i draw but... not well

 ### Connect with me: